 Holly Santana, shown with Indiana.
 Fundraising coaches offer support to families in the fund, with ideas for their dog’s campaign.
 They serve as a resource for the families, full of ideas and encouragement about raising donations.

-Cathy Cappello will keep database of all MBF dog and clinic information accurate.
-Shown with MBF dog Enu.
+Mike Bornstein keeps database of all MBF dogs and clinic information up to date.
+Shown with MBF dog Roxy.